-In 2019, 10 students attending North Carolina colleges and universities or those with NC residency, as well as one Estonian student, were selected to benefit from the scholarships.
+In 2019, 10 North Carolina students, as well as one Estonian student, were selected to benefit from the scholarships.
 The DeJoy-Wos Leadership Scholars spent eight weeks during the summer in Washington, D.C., where they held internships in government and private sector organizations and attended classes at George Mason University (see News Release and TFAS News Release)

-The family has provided funding to TFAS since 2006, and Louis DeJoy is a member of the Board of Trustees.
+The family has provided funding to TFAS since 2006.

 Duke University – Durham, NC